 Rinno-Ji Temple is the most visited and the most important temple in Nikko.
 This temple dates back to the 8th century, making it the first Buddhist temple in the region.

-Unfortunately the main Sanbutsudo Hall is under renovations until March of 2019 and it is covered by scaffolding.
-You are still able to view the building, however you will will not be able to get a picture of the hall in it’s natural surroundings.
+Unfortunately, the main Sanbutsudo Hall is under renovations until March of 2019 and it is covered by scaffolding.
+You are still able to view the building, however, you will not be able to get a picture of the hall in its natural surroundings.

 - 8am to 5pm ( 4pm close between November and March)